 Thank you to everyone who entered this year’s contest.
 It’s extremely heartening to see how many young people care so passionately about freedom of expression in academia and who are speaking up, articulately and compellingly, in its defense.
 Selecting the winners from so many deserving candidates was an enormous challenge, and we appreciate the efforts of all who took the time to participate.

-We will reopen the contest in the fall for high school juniors and seniors during the 2019-2020 school year, and you will be able to find the new essay prompt then at thefire.org/resources/high-school-network/first-amendment-educational-resources/essay-contest.
+We will reopen the contest in the fall for high school juniors and seniors during the 2019-2020 school year, and you will be able to find the new essay prompt then at thefire.org/resources/high-school-network/essay-contest.
 We look forward to receiving your essays!